krishnabrchand/generator-scaffolder/generators/app/templates/base/README.md

 yarn dev
 ```

-3. To compile all assest into production mode, run:
+3. To compile all assests into production mode, run:
 ```
 #Using npm
 npm run build